MuhammedAdwan/MuhammedsWebStore/MuhammedsWebStore/README.txt

-11:29	updated Database by going to NuGet console manager, PM then inserted the command 11:29	Checked the website - Its working on the default view- we are going to change that soon 11:30	removed between () in startup.cs services.addDefaultIdentity<IdentityUser> Line 35
+11:29	updated Database by going to NuGet console manager, PM then inserted the command 11:29	Checked the website - Its working on the default view- we are going to change that soon 11:30	removed between () in startup.cs services.addDefaultIdentity<IdentityUser> Line 35 11:52	Added 2 breakpoints (debugging) on index and privacy methods in the HomeControllers.cs